 The main task of the gastrointestinal tract is to absorb the nutrients required by the body from food.
 But the intestine in particular takes on many other tasks.
 It is an important part of the immune system and, thanks to the so-called enteric nervous system (ENS), an important part of the nervous system.
 Various complaints can occur with impaired gastric or intestinal functions.
 These include:

 Intestinal bacteria such as Escherichia coli (E. coli) or lactobacilli act as digestive aids.
-For example, they break down fiber or produce digestive enzymes.
-But they are also an important part of the intestinal barrier and preventpathogens from spreading in the intestine.
+For example, they break down fibre or produce digestive enzymes.
+But they are also an important part of the intestinal barrier and prevent pathogens from spreading in the intestine.

 A disturbed intestinal flora can be found in many diseases.
 For example, patients with an inflammatory bowel disease such as Crohn's disease or ulcerative colitis have a striking microbiome.

 The microalgae appear to have a positive effect on the intestinal flora.
 In studies with experimental animals, an increase in lactobacilli was observed when taking chlorella vulgaris.
 These regulate the pH value in the intestine via the production of lactic acid, thus promoting digestion and also protecting against potential pathogens.